The Frank Doezema Family History

 years and had a "ready-made" shoe store.
 After suffering a

-debilitating stroke in 1905 and recuperating for a year, he moved his merchandize
+debilitating stroke in 1905 and recuperating for a year, he moved his

-siblings and spouses are buried in the
+Doezema siblings and spouses are buried in the Fulton Street cemetery.
+“At

 the time she [Anskje] did not realize that she would never see her parents